 “Our algae strain - Chlamydomonas reinhardtii – can naturally produce heme, but it’s in the same pathway as chlorophyll, so it has a precursor that diverts into chlorophyll [which is green] or heme [which is red]."

 By shining UV light on the algae cells, this effectively alters the pathway so the algae produces heme, he said.
-While this might sound ‘unnatural,’ it’s a widely used technique in plant breeding, he said, adding that UV light from the sun can also naturally induce mutagenesis in plants (ie. inducing mutations), creating new varieties of plans with different qualities.
+While this might sound ‘unnatural,’ it’s a widely used technique in plant breeding, he said, adding that UV light from the sun can also naturally induce mutagenesis in plants (ie. inducing mutations), creating new varieties of planTs with different qualities.

 The heme can either be extracted out of the algae cells when they are harvested via fractionation, or firms may want to use the whole algae ingredient if they are also interested in some of the other components it contains, he added.